jwu130/SE_JavaChip_RMIClient/README.md

 Client-Side:
-    Create tomcat server and deploy client application  (src files from https://github.com/jwu130/SE_JavaChip_RMIClient) The main servlet will take two parameters upon initialization:
+    Create tomcat server and deploy client application  (src files from https://github.com/jwu130/SE_JavaChip_RMIClient) The main servlet will take two parameters from the console upon initialization:
             1. The port that the RMI client is allowed to listen on
             2. The IP address of the machine that the RMI server is running on